RicoJia/ricojia.github.io/_posts/2022/2022-02-03-deep-learning-Classic-CNN-Models.markdown

 </p>
 </div>

 There are two side branches with two softmax outputs.
 Each side branch is called an **auxilary classifier**.
 Instead of training separately, they are trained together with the main output.
-During back-propagation, the connected layers will be updated with the combined gradient from the main and auxilary branches. **This is to compensate for the vanishing gradient problem, so intermediate layers won't be too bad.**
+During back-propagation, the connected layers will be updated with the combined gradient from the main and auxilary branches. **This is to compensate for the vanishing gradient problem, so intermediate layers won't be too bad.** This is only in GoogLeNet v1 though.

 <div style="text-align: center;">
 <p align="center">